 Six out of the eight cars in Spec III are confirmed so far:

-Alongside the new cars, the Spec III update will add two new circuits (Yas Marina and Circuit Gilles-Villeneuve).
+Alongside the new cars, the Spec III update adds two new circuits (Yas Marina and Circuit Gilles-Villeneuve).
 Mercifully, these will be the first new locations added to Gran Turismo 7 since the Alpine Eiger Nordwand route returned in July 2024.

-It will also introduce a Data Logger for analysing laps, seasonal Menu Books and unlimited car invitations among other changes and improvements.
+It also introduces a Data Logger for analysing laps, seasonal Menu Books and unlimited car invitations, among other changes and improvements.

 Chat with the Community